 Mastering music in Garageband is a fairly straightforward process.
 With some practice, it can be quick and easy.
 When I first started out, I ran into a few problems with simple solutions that escaped me at the time, so I’ll be sharing some of those with you today.

-I’m sure there are sophisticated ways of going about this with precise and premium plug-ins like FabFilter’s Mastering Suite from Plugin Boutique (which is typically described as the best you can buy), but in today’s tutorial, we’re just going to use all of the plug-ins that come default with Garageband.
+I’m sure there are more sophisticated ways of going about this with all kinds of tools, tricks, and software, but in today’s tutorial, we’re just going to use all of the plug-ins that come default with Garageband.

 You really don’t have to get too fancy when it comes to something like this.
 The simplest way of doing things is usually the best.
 Let’s just get right to it.

 1) Export your song as an AIFF

 2) Import it into Garageband

 3) Set up a Channel EQ, Compressor, and Limiter

 4) Choose the “Pop” preset for the EQ, “Platinum Analog Tape,” for the Compressor, and then set the Limiter’s “Gain” to +2.0 and the “Output Level” to -0.1

 The brief summary above is a quick and dirty way of going about it, however, for this walk-through, I’ll use a song that I created recently that includes a lot of MIDI instruments in addition to a guitar recording to fully show how I go about doing it.

 Rather than going through a step-by-step process, I think it’d be more useful to have a beginner’s checklist at first, due to the fact we’re only doing very basic mastering.
 However, afterward, I will guide you through a step-by-step tutorial.